 Coooeeeee!
 Hear that?
 She’s calling.

 So pick up the damn phone, you drongo!
 Adventure in Australia has never looked so scrumptious.
-The birds are singing, people are always happy to see a new face roll into town, and all in all, she’s a pretty special place to be.
+The birds are singing, people are always happy to see a new face roll into town, and all in all, this natural beauty’s a pretty special place to be.

 It took me a long time of travelling to appreciate that.
 That nowhere else in the world do the gum trees grow quite so big and beautiful and the animals so strange and sublime.